by iFranchise Group

 The problems with this approach are threefold.

-Second, this approach assumes that even if a similar strategy is implemented, that the resources of both organizations are similar.
+This approach assumes that even if a similar strategy is implemented, that the resources of both organizations are similar.
 Every organization comes to franchising from a different starting point – with different strengths and weaknesses.
 Competing with an established franchisor by going head-to-head in an area of their strengths can be a huge mistake.

-Third, this approach assumes that a new franchisor’s competitors did it right in the first place.
+This approach assumes that a new franchisor’s competitors did it right in the first place.
 What if they simply made decisions at random?
 Often, it may take years for a franchisor to realize that an early decision is resulting in diminished profitability.

 A mistake of a single percentage point on a franchise royalty can easily cost you millions of dollars.
 How?